Now you have a choice for your electricity provider.

 Is CCCE’s Electric Generation Charge an extra fee?

 No. CCCE manages electric generation, a service that PG&E or SCE used to provide.
 Now that CCCE is in charge of how and where your electricity is generated, CCCE Electric Generation charges appear on their own page within your utility provider’s billing statement.
 Your utility provider also no longer charges CCCE customers for electric generation.
-CCCE charges a lower rate than your utility provider for electric generation, delivering a monthly bill savings to customers.
+CCCE provides competitive rates for electric generation and access to energy program funding for residential, commercial and agricultural customers.

 Does CCCE cost more than my utility provider?